What Does Mintage Mean? A Quick Look into Coin Production

 Basics First: What is Mintage in Coins?

-For statistical purposes, mints controlled by a government or private institutions, release mintage figures to inform the public about how common a coin is to be.
-The lower the number is, the more valuable and desirable the item should be, this is the rule.
+For statistical purposes, mints controlled by a government or private institutions, release mintage figures to inform the public about how common a piece is.
+The lower the number is, the more valuable and desirable the item should be; this is the rule.

 The Mintage Process

-The mintage process is a procedure that presupposes the transformation of the coin from the raw material into plates with numerals, images, portraits (e.g., Edward VII coins), and/or inscriptions on them.
+This process is a procedure that presupposes the transformation from the raw material into plates with numerals, images, portraits (e.g., Edward VII coins), and/or inscriptions on them.
 But what does it include?

 1. Designing the Coin: A person responsible for the design should develop a project that is to be approved and engraved onto a metal die further.

-2. Blank Preparation: Right before a coin is to be struck, it is time to prepare blank discs of metal, that should be cut from larger pieces, polished, and weighed.
+2. Blank Preparation: Right before a piece is to be struck, it is time to prepare blank discs of metal, which should be cut from larger pieces, polished, and weighed.

 3. Minting: There should be taken two dies (one for the obverse and one for the reverse) to stamp the planchets with the design.
 When under pressure, the design squeezed out on the metal.